Noto Sicily, Italy Travel Guide

 To maximize your visit to Vendicari, keep these places in mind.

 Do not stay only on the main Corso Vittorio Emanuele.
-Wander off into the quieter side streets and hidden courtyards.
+Wander off into the calmer side streets and hidden courtyards.
 You will often discover charming hidden gardens, local artisan workshops, or unexpected architectural details not can be seen from the main thoroughfare.

 Engage with Noto's daily rhythm and local talents.